 Like many other countries in the Sub-Saharan African regions, Ghana, to this day suffers from food sufficiency despite the abundance of fertile grounds for crop production.

 Agriculture, a sector that contributes immensely to the country’s GDP and said to employ about 48% of the total workforce is riddled with many issues such as poor mechanization and the effects of climate change that pose a threat to its growth.
 This is where the role of agri-business firms come in to play.

 Ghana’s population is estimated to double by 2050 and as such, the question of how to produce enough food to feed the growing population and also to export to other countries remains paramount.
 Through investments from financial bodies such as the WorldBank, Kosmos Innovation Center, and crowdfunding platforms, some Agri-business firms are rising to the occasion by answering the all-important question of how to achieve food sufficiency.
-Below are the top 10 Agri-businesses to look out for in 2021.
+Below are the top 10 Agri-business entrepreneurs to watch in Ghana.

 10. Grow For Me